banditofsmoke/python_min_RAG_SledgeHumma/README.md

 ![Python Version](https://img.shields.io/badge/python-3.7%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 Welcome to the Enhanced Minimalist RAG (Retrieval-Augmented Generation) System!
 This project showcases a robust document management and natural language processing system built entirely with Python.
+This is the result of a 23 hour sprint.
+I tap here.
+Goodnight.
+Python ONLY.
+Have fun.
+GG, you legends.
+Sledge.

 ## 🌟 Project Overview